mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * The Global report and Live report sections have been reorganized for improved readability.
 [Read more](../reports/global-report.md)
 * A list of every reporting metric available in Adobe Journey Optimizer has been added.
 [Read more](../reports/global-report.md#email-and-sms-metrics)
+* The BCC email section has been moved to the new Support for archiving page.
+[Read more](../configuration/archiving-support.md)

 ## August 2022 {#august-2022}